anwanguow/PH_structural/README.md

 According to the standard definition in persistent homology, at $\epsilon = 0$, each point in the point cloud forms an individual connected component ($H_0$ topological feature), so all $H_0$ features birth occur at ϵ = 0.
 As $\epsilon$ increases, when two points are first connected by an edge, their respective connected components merge, which corresponds to the “death” of a $H_0$ topological feature.
 When $\epsilon$ is sufficiently large, all points are connected into a single global component, which never dies.
 This would more accurately reflect the standard definition of $H_0$ in persistent homology.

-Accordingly, the statement in the manuscript should be revised as follow: “$H_0$ topological features are born at $\epsilon=0$ with each point forming a component, and die when two components merge as $\epsilon$ increases.”
-This correction would more faithfully reflect the standard definition of $H_0$ in persistent homology.
+Accordingly, the statement in the manuscript should be revised as follow: “$H_0$ topological features are born at $\epsilon=0$ with each point forming a independent component.”
+This typo has no impact on the conclusions or the scientific validity of the article.

-This is solely a typographical error.
-In fact, we employed the Ripser package to perform the computation.
-The implementation of the computational code is correct, and this typo has no impact on the conclusions or the scientific validity of the article.
-This clarification is provided for completeness.

 Reference